 Are Pellet Stoves A Sustainable Heating Option?

 In lots of ways, like ethanol and biodiesel, pellet warmth boils to a source issue.
-On a neighborhood, finite scale pellet heat rankings nicely as an efficient and renewable choice.
-However (there it is again), we dwell in a world of declining resources and ever-expanding consumption, where plants that might be the foundation for renewable energy efficiency compete with all our basic requirements: food and water.
+Pellet heat is a good local, renewable option.
+But we live in a world with fewer resources and more people.
+Plants that could be the key to making green energy more efficient also fight for food and water.

 As it stands today – on this neighborhood and regional scale – pellet heat may perform wonders: